-Figure~\ref{ratio} presents the dynamical behaviors of the ratio in Eq.~(\ref{eta}) for different $s$-wave scattering lengths $a_{B}=0.5a_{Rb}$ (blue solid line), $a_{B}=a_{Rb}$ (red dashed line) and $a_{B}=2a_{Rb}$ (black dotted line).
-We can see that all the ratios for the three $s$-wave scattering lengths increase with time to different stable values and the ratio corresponding to a smaller $s$-wave scattering length $a_{B}$ has a smaller stable value.
+The dynamical behaviors of the ratio $\eta$ in Eq.~(\ref{eta}) are presented in Fig.~\ref{ratio} for different $s$-wave scattering lengths $a_{B}=0.5a_{Rb}$ (blue solid line), $a_{B}=a_{Rb}$ (red dashed line) and $a_{B}=2a_{Rb}$ (black dotted line).
+As observed, all ratios increase with time to distinct stable values, with the ratio corresponding to a smaller $s$-wave scattering length $a_{B}$ exhibiting a smaller stable value.
 In fact, such similar dynamical behaviors are still presented for other $s$-wave scattering lengths.
 This implies that there exists an optimal ratio $\eta^{*}$ that is independent of the encoding time $t$ and positively correlated with the $s$-wave scattering length $a_{B}$ in long-term encoding.
-The functional relationship between the optimal ratio $\eta^{*}$ and the dimensionless $s$-wave scattering length $a_{B}/a_{Rb}$ is given in Fig.~\ref{opratio}.
-It is shown that the optimal ratio $\eta^{*}$ increases as increasing the $s$-wave scattering length $a_{B}$.
+The relationship between the optimal ratio $\eta^{*}$ and the dimensionless $s$-wave scattering length $a_{B}/a_{Rb}$ is depicted in Fig.~\ref{opratio}, which shows that $\eta^{*}$ increases as $a_{B}$ increases.

 In long-term encoding, due to $\mathcal{Q}_{a_{B}}^{\perp}\gg\mathcal{Q}_{a_{B}}^{\parallel}$, the QSNR $\mathcal{Q}_{a_{B}}$ can be approximated as

 thus the optimal relative error has following simple expression